My ADD Family

 After 10 years of finding fault with my ADD husband’s impulsivity and distractibility, I finally learned to appreciate the joy in an unpredictable life.

-I do not have attention deficit disorder (ADHD), but I have come to admire it.
+I do not have attention deficit disorder (ADHD or ADD), but I have come to admire it.
 It wasn’t always that way.
 In fact, after 10 years of marriage to an ADDer (and being the mother of at least one ADDer), I had begun to question my life.

 From my husband’s chronic lateness to his seeming inability to follow his own carefully constructed schedules, I was at the end of my rope.
 And then something wonderful happened.
 This past year, I began to see ADD from a new perspective.